 About Michael

-Like most writers, Michael has done a variety of odd jobs over the years: actor, poet, late night disc jockey, short order cook, bassist in a rock-a-billy band, and booking agent for a puppet troupe.
-Michael is legally blind due to retinitis pigmentosa, and started writing seriously in 2002.
+Like most writers, Michael has worked various odd jobs over the years: actor, poet, late-night disc jockey, short-order cook, bassist in a rock-a-billy band, and booking agent for a puppet troupe.
+Michael is legally blind due to retinitis pigmentosa.

 Michael is an award-winning author, performer, playwright, and screenwriter.
 He is the author of the steampunk and weird western series Sixguns & Sorcery, and his essays and stories have appeared in Uncanny Magazine, Cast of Wonders, and Andromeda Spaceways Inflight Magazine.
-His latest novel from Queen of Swords Press is Last Car to Annwn Station.
+His latest book, Terror at Tierra de Cobre, is out from Queen of Swords Press.
 He has published a dozen books and over 100 pieces of short fiction and poetry.
-His scripts have been produced for stage and radio, and he has appeared in the Minnesota Fringe Festival, Not-So-Silent Planet, StoryFest Minnesota, and over the air on KFAI and Minnesota Public Radio.
+His scripts have won awards at various film festivals have been produced for stage and radio.
+He has appeared in the Minnesota Fringe Festival, Not-So-Silent Planet, StoryFest Minnesota, and over the air on KFAI and Minnesota Public Radio.

 Michael is Organizer Emeritus of the Minnesota Speculative Fiction Writers, and a member of SFWA and Story Arts Minnesota.